rubak714/Flask_App_CICD/README.md

 ### Why `docker` must be **mounted** into Jenkins:

-Docker runs as a **daemon (background service)** on your host machine.
-Containers, including Jenkins, are isolated and **cannot see the Docker daemon unless you explicitly share access**.
+Docker runs as a **daemon (background service)** on user's host machine.
+Containers, including Jenkins, are isolated and **cannot see the Docker daemon unless user explicitly shares access**.

 So, this line is essential: